 Pavlova (Monochrysis lutherii) 3-5um brown cell.
 Pavlova is a cooler water phytoplankton that moves lazily through the water column.
 Under the microscope one can see the fatty acid deposits within the cell.
 This is a great phytoplankton for growing many organisms. it can absolutely produce copepods, enrich rotifers, brine, be used in cooler water mesocosm, feed clams and oysters.
 It is not used expansively because it is NOT that easy to culture but has great impact when used.

 Rhodomonas lens; is a red -4-7 um sized cell that is motile.
 It is similar in impact to Pavlova in that it has been accredited with being able to feed sensitive larvae such as diadema larvae (sea urchin).
 It is powerful when used to grow copepods and enrich rotifers and brine.
 It does not like a lot of light and warmer temperatures.
-We ran into a researcher from Stanford marine station who told us they thought it produced testosterone.
 It is not an easy one to culture.